Robots aren’t coming to take your job!

 By helping AI learn from our everyday tasks we can focus our efforts toward more impact-creating activities.

 This logic applies to knowledge-driven tasks regardless of their complexity.
-It’s easy to brush customer service off as a job anyone could handle; however, the expertise of a medical doctor takes a different tone.
+It’s easy to brush off customer service as a job anyone could handle; however, the expertise of a medical doctor takes a different tone.
 A doctor can view an X-ray image and, in a matter of seconds, determine whether or not a patient is suffering from pneumonia.
 This skill can easily be taught to AI, even though the knowledge required to perform this task far exceeds the knowledge of a layman.
 By helping AI learn from our everyday tasks, we can focus our efforts toward more impact-creating activities, such as complex diagnostics and doctor-patient interaction.

 Furthermore, this knowledge can be used to train human experts as well.
 While an expert doctor specialises in X-ray-based data extraction, a junior doctor candidate may struggle to reach the same level of insight.
-Having these junior operatives collaborate with AI pre-trained by a network of hundreds or thousands of medical doctors can accelerate the learning rate and help them get onboard a higher skill level faster.
+Having these junior operatives collaborate with AI pre-trained by a network of hundreds or thousands of medical doctors can accelerate the learning rate and help them get to a higher skill level faster.